Simonrpo/lakehouse-terraform/README.md

 # lakehouse-terraform
-This repo contains the necessary files to deploy "My own lake house" architecture using IaC
+This repo contains the necessary files to deploy "My own lake house" architecture using IaC.